 After wayfarers have cast all their votes, organizers will bestow a new "Momo Championship Belt" made of yak hide to the winning restaurant.

-Event co-organizer Jeff Orlick told amNewYork he ordered the hide from Colorado and it's currently sitting on his living room floor, while he seeks a local craftsperson to fashion the belt.
+Orlick said he ordered the hide from Colorado and hired a local craftswoman to fashion the trophy that resembles a wrestling belt.

 All proceeds for the event are going to Students for a Free Tibet, an international nonprofit campaigning for Tibetan independence.